 A credit freeze is a short term fix, as you cannot freeze your credit forever.
 To offer some peace of mind over time, you can practice the following strategies.
 Credit bureaus offer fraud alerts that monitor and notify you if they detect suspicious behavior, such as setting up a line of credit in a new state.
 Individuals can request regular credit reports from all three major bureaus and check them for activity that you do not recognize.
 And lastly, it’s important to scrutinize your monthly credit statements, as credit card information is one of the most commonly sold stolen data on the black market.

 Unfortunately, these precautions are all reactionary.
 You wouldn’t have to scour your statements or freeze your credit if you were confident that your most valuable and basic information was properly protected.
-But in the online age, politics is absurdly outpaced by technology.
-New technologies appear at a rapid pace, especially in the criminal sector.
+But in the online age, politics is rapidly outpaced by technology.
+New technologies appear at a never-ending pace, especially in the criminal sector.
 Security patches are released at frequent intervals because people find new ways to exploit systems.
 In the case of the Equifax leak, the government’s security regulations for credit bureaus was far behind the technology of data thieves.
 They used un-encrypted credential systems to protect our most valuable data and were not mandated to perform rigorous security checks.

 Security professionals are the most well-informed on the risks that weak security systems and poor network management can have on an organization.
 For a small to midsize business, a data leak frequently leads to substantial financial loss or even the closure of the organization.
 Linked here is a list of advocacy groups standing up for stronger network security and protection for data of all kinds.